Tythos/sdsu/README.rst

   using the */wss* path.

-The *sdsu.main()* method takes three parameters that allow users to customize the configuration of a SDSU server before it launches.
+The *sdsu.main()* method takes three parameters that allow users to customize the configuration of a SDSU server before it launches: *securityRoot*, *staticRoot*, and *wssHandlerCls*.

 securityRoot
 ------------

-The */security* subdirectory contains three files:
+By default, the */security* subdirectory contains three files:

 * *certificate.pem* defines the server's SSL certificate

 * *credentials.csv* defines the user table.
 Each user is defined by an email address ("email"), password ("password"), and whitelist mask (CIDR-style, IPv6 preferred but IPv4 will be translated automatically with a "2002:" prefix.)
-Password and whitelist mask will be used by the SplasHandler.post() method when verifying credential submissions.
+Password and whitelist mask will be used by the *SplashHandler.post()* method when verifying credential submissions.

-* *key.pem*, the server's private SSL key.
+* *key.pem* defines the server's private SSL key.

 Users can customize security configurations by creating a new copy of this directory, modifying it's contents, and passing the new absolute path to